elixir-lang/elixir/docs/3_modules.md

     bin/elixir math.exs

 The file will be compiled in memory and executed, printing 3 as result.
-No byte-code file will be created.
+No bytecode file will be created.

 ## 3.3 Functions and private functions

-Inside a module, we can define functions (with `def`) and private function (with `defp`).
+Inside a module, we can define functions with `def` and private functions with `defp`.
 A function defined with `def` is available to be invoked from other modules while a private function can only be invoked locally.

     defmodule Math do
       def sum(a, b) do